 16) Fold top of bias tape down 1/4″ and iron.

 17) We now need to enclose the raw edges.
 Fold the bias tape once more, bringing your first fold down to your seam.
 Iron and pin in place.

 18) Sew bias tape close to the edge of the fold.

-20) Create a casing around the bodice front and back, insert lace or ribbon into casing.
+20) Create a casing around the bodice front and back, and insert lace or ribbon into casing.
 You may choose to tie the ribbon at the keyhole around the neck or off to the side at the shoulder.

 21) You now have a chemise with an unfinished hem.
-You may choose to finish your hem in the same manner we finished the hems for the shorts and the top or you may simply finish it with a zig zag stitch.
-If you finish with the zig zag stitch it will make it easier for you to apply lace later!
+You may choose to finish your hem in the same manner we finished the hems for the shorts and the top, or you may simply finish it with a zig zag stitch.
+If you finish with the zig-zag stitch it will make it easier for you to apply lace later!

 Skills and techniques learned from this project:

 - Applying bias tape.